-The following areas are the key areas in the IWRM to be linked with drought management strategies;
+The following areas are the key areas in the IWRM to be linked with drought management strategies:

-Impact of drought projection and strategy actions measures on surface and groundwater availability
+- Impact of drought projection and strategy actions measured by surface and groundwater availability

-Any potential future drought need to be identified and linked with surface and groundwater availability for all users; domestic, irrigation or industry.
-This will be reflected in adopting certain water conservation measures to control the water demand for all users due to potential drop in water availability.
-Accordingly, the various users will be prepared to face the new situation through other alternatives for their livings or investments and will help the government in providing suitable services to the users.
+Any potential future drought needs to be identified and linked with surface and groundwater availability for all users; domestic, agricultural or industrial.
+This will be reflected by adopting certain water conservation measures to control the water demand for all users due to a potential drop in water availability.
+Accordingly, the various users will be prepared to face the new situation through other alternatives for their livelihood or investments and will help the government in providing suitable services to the users.

-❖ Impact of drought projection and strategy actions on water quality
+- Impact of drought projection and strategy actions on water quality

-Similarly, future droughts will affect water quality; the change in the water quality requires proper planning for future investments in water treatment to maintain good quality for water supply to all users.
-The integration of drought strategy actions with IWRM will help the governments to be ready for such situation and will the help decision makers in securing the necessary funds for implementing future projects on water quality.
+Similarly, future droughts will affect water quality.
+A change in water quality requires proper planning for future investments in water treatment in order to maintain high quality for water supply to all users.
+The integration of drought strategy actions with IWRM will help the governments to be ready for such a situation and will the help decision makers in securing the necessary funds for implementing future projects on water quality.

-Impact of drought projection and strategy actions on Monitoring
+- Impact of drought projection and strategy actions on monitoring

-The monitoring is an important part of the IWRM, and also in the drought management strategy.
-It is necessary to establish the link between IWRM and drought management action where more stations (hydrological and metrological) may need to be added, frequency of monitoring may be modified.
+Monitoring is an important part of IWRM, and also in a drought management strategy.
+It is necessary to establish the link between IWRM and drought management actions.
+More stations (hydrological and metrological) may need to be added, and the frequency of monitoring may be modified.